BasilanEJ/Capstone_Project/README.md

 Developed as a Capstone Project by:

-[Basilan, Edgar Joseph] – Lead Developer / System Architect
+Basilan, Edgar Joseph – Lead Developer / System Architect

-[Austria, Dan Adrian] – Project Manager
+Austria, Dan Adrian – Project Manager

-[Pagarigan, Zeth Nikolai] – System Analyst
+Pagarigan, Zeth Nikolai – System Analyst

-[Dela Cruz, Dan Fredricck] – Quality Assurance
+Dela Cruz, Dan Fredricck – Quality Assurance

 Ownership, Rights, and Legal Notice

 This repository and all associated materials are the original intellectual property of the author(s).

-© 2025 [Basilan, Edgar Joseph].
+© 2025 Basilan, Edgar Joseph.
 All rights reserved.

 Unauthorized reproduction, modification, redistribution, or use beyond academic evaluation constitutes a violation of intellectual property rights and academic integrity policies.